History of Meditation and of Ancient India - the Beginning

 Mt.Toba -- How it happened

-10,000 years later the human history of ancient India continued with survivors of the volcano from Africa, South- and Middle-Asia.
+10,000 years later the human history of ancient India continued with survivors of the volcanic eruption, people from Africa, South- and Middle-Asia.

 Some crossed the Himalayas others wandered along the coasts to India when sea levels were low.

-Asian survivors migrated not only to India but also to Australia.
+African survivors of the vulcano-eruption migrated not only to India but also to Australia.
 Their common origin makes east coast Indians the genome-cousins of aboriginal Australians.

-The newcomer to India developed and became its indigenous population, the Dravidians.
-During their long migration human groups developed "under way" not only language but also a protective behavior against carnivores.
-After their meals the whole group stayed together in some kind of "meditation".
-These newcomer to India were mostly homo sapiens with larger brains then other types of hominids and could remember the protection through "meditation" .
+The newcomer to India developed and became its indigenous population, todays dravidians.
+During their long migration these homo sapiens practiced their protective behavior to stayed together after meals in "meditation".
+Homo sapiens with larger brains then other types of hominids not only remembered but sometimes learned to use the protective "sitting together" today called "meditation" .

-After again 10.000 years the human population re-occupied India until about 42.000 years ago.
-But suddenly the protective magnetic cover of the planet was reduced to ca. 5% of it's normal strength.
+After again 10.000 years the human population re-occupied India and south-east Asia.
+But about 42.000 years ago suddenly the protective magnetic cover of the planet was reduced to ca. 5% of it's normal strength (Laschamp-event).
 Deadly cosmic beams killed much life on earth.
-During these years many homo sapiens only survived in caves.
-Other types of hominids and many living beings dyed or even dyed out, like the homo neanderthalensis.
+Many living beings on the planet dyed or even dyed out.
+Hunter gatherer hominids dyed out even the clever homo neanderthalensis.
+Only homo sapiens survived, because they still lived in caves.

 The Owner of the Land